MSLNZ/msl-network/docs/ssh.rst

       [Errno 98] error while attempting to bind on address ('::', 1875, 0, 0): address already in use

    This means that there is probably a :class:`~msl.network.manager.Manager` already running on the Raspberry Pi at port 1875.
-You have three options to solve this problem using **MSL-Network**.
+You have four options to solve this problem using **MSL-Network**.

    (1) Start another :class:`~msl.network.manager.Manager` on a different port